-Lent 2A 2026: Missiles fly at the speed of fear
+Lent 2A 2026: At the speed of fear

 This week, cities were bombed.
 Retaliations followed.
 Leaders issued ultimatums.
 The language was hard: “pre-emptive.”
 “Overwhelming response.”
 “Lay down your weapons or die.”